ferninphilly/diaco_test/README.md

 # My Diaco take home test app!

+## Caveats
-### Thanks so much for the opportunity to put this together!
-It was genuinely a fun project and I am

-### really, really excited to talk to Dia & Co!!
+Thanks so much for the opportunity to put this together!
+It was genuinely a fun project and I am really, really excited to talk to Dia & Co!!
 I want to take a quick moment to add a few caveats here:

-### So when Gem told me about this project she gave me a time limit of four hours to complete.
+So when Gem told me about this project she gave me a time limit of four hours to complete.
-### I have attempted to work within this constraint and as such I am sending you this app without testing,
-### error catching, or style sheets (all stuff I would normally add!).
-This app was completed in
-### four hours on July 6, 2017.
+I have attempted to work within this constraint and as such I am sending you this app without testing,error catching, or style sheets (all stuff I would normally add!).
+This app was completed in four hours on July 6, 2017.

 #### So here is what I was tasked to complete:
 >Build a web page that accepts the name of a pizza restaurant in New York and displays the n most recent Yelp reviews for this >restaurant, where n is a user input (assume n < 10).